• Skip to primary navigation

 Facilities

-Sixfields was built in the mid 90s so it is around 30 years old now and is showing its age.
-You will probably get wet if its raining even though the stands are covered, but you can get something to eat and drink.
+Sixfields was built in the mid 90s so it is around 30 years old now and showing its age.
+You will probably get wet if its raining even though the stands are covered, but you can get something to eat and drink and there are plenty of loos.

 Prices